Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 • Saturation: allows you to change the amount of color in your shot

-Color grading options in DaVinci Resolve.
+Color grading options in DaVinci Resolve 18 Color tab

-Step 8: Export and Review your Video
+Step 8: Export & Review Your Video Project

 The final step in the process is to export your video!